-- Explain that scientists learn more about materials and objects (matter) by observing, describing, and identifying their (its) properties.
+- Explain that scientists learn more about materials and objects (matter) by observing, describing, and identifying their properties.
 They use those properties to sort and classify different kinds matter and determine how each might be useful for our needs.
-Inform them that they will begin the study of matter by observing like a scientist.
+Inform students that they will begin the study of matter by observing like a scientist.

 - Have you ever wondered what makes up everything around you?
 For years, scientists have wondered and asked questions about the same thing.

-- All matter takes up space.
+- All matter weighs something and takes up some amount of space.

 - In preparation for the activity, put students in groups of 4.